Pressure Cooker Chinese Take-Out Spicy Orange Beef & Rice is a one pot Asian dish. The rice cooks at the same time as the beef in the same pot.

 Flank Steak, Chuck Roast, Flat Iron Steak, all work well for this recipe.
 You don’t want to use too lean of a piece of meat because lean meat, does not do well under pressure.
 If you only have lean meat, you can still do this recipe, just don’t Pressure Cook it, as it will be done after sautéing the meat and adding the sauce.

 Even though this dish is spicy, the freshly squeezed orange juice compliments the heat and calms it down.
-Black Soy Sauce adds a touch of sweetness.
+Sweet/Black Soy Sauce adds a touch of sweetness.
 You can find it at most Asian Markets.

 Turn this Pressure Cooker Chinese Take-Out Spicy Orange Beef recipe into a one pot meal!